 He whispers back how many different ways we can have sex.

 The next day is just one final, Psychology.
-The main question is to describe how the subsequent psychologists, Jung, Adler, Rogers, etc, have branched out from the father of psychology, Sigmund Freud and psychoanalysis.
-I dispute the professor’s claim that Freud is the originator of all psychology, citing William Shakespeare as the true inspiration for examining the human psyche.
-I predict that Freudian psychology is dominant only on the Upper Eastside and Westside of New York City and is fading away.
+The main question is to describe how the subsequent psychologists, Jung, Adler, Maslow, Rogers, etc, have branched out from the father of psychology, Sigmund Freud and psychoanalysis.
+I dispute the professor’s claim that Freud is the originator of psychology, citing William Shakespeare and ancient Greek playwrights as the true inspirations for examining the human psyche.
+I predict that Freudian psychology will only be dominant only on the Upper East and West sides of New York City and is fading away.
 I write a short coda about my experiences with Dr Kamakazi and how he blended oriental culture, Catholicism and the Oedipal complex into an effective treatment for my Post-Traumatic Stress Disorder.
 I describe the other psychologists not as Freud’s successors but originators of their own schools.

 “I’m back for finals.
-Will you review the current draft of my case study you assigned?
+Will you review the current draft of the case study you assigned?
 I’m hoping to get it published in the Harvard Business Review.”

 “Well, you’re nothing if not ambitious.
 You’ll be competing for space with the current MBA students that graduate this year.
 Let me see this over-blown term paper.”

 I hand it to him.
-He looks at the various sections and subheadings, nodding in agreement that I’m at least familiar with the proper format.
+He looks at the various sections and subheadings, nodding in agreement that I am at least familiar with the proper format.

-I’m on pins and needles, unaware that I had scholarly ambitions.
-Maybe it’s just my need to gain approval from father figures.
+I am on pins and needles, unaware that I have scholarly ambitions.
+Maybe it is just my need to gain approval from father figures.

 “Not bad, Castle,” He remarks halfway through.
 “I assume you had a grad student help you on the wording and format.”